LogoSheriff

 Example:

-import { defineFlatConfig } from "eslint-define-config";
+import { sheriff, tseslint } from "eslint-config-sheriff";

 const sheriffOptions = {